Are you an IT professional or a recent graduate looking to extend your existing skills with an advanced MS in Data Science in Ireland?

 In nutshell, I can say this was the best decision I made which helped me to grow professionally and personally.

-I was working in the energy sector and most of my work was based on energy data.
-The analytics techniques and technologies amused me and made me want to learn more about it.
+I worked in the energy sector and most of my work was based on energy data.
+The analytics techniques and technologies amused me and made me want to learn more about them.

-I contacted my friends who had completed their masters in data analytics in Ireland and they were well-settled there with jobs after their masters in data analytics in Ireland.
+I contacted my friends who had completed their master’s in data analytics in Ireland and they were well-settled there with jobs after their masters in data analytics in Ireland.
 They suggested to me some good colleges, LYIT was one among them which has a very good infrastructure.
-I got admission for the data analytics course in LYIT for the spring intake in 2018.
+I got admission to the data analytics course in LYIT for the spring intake in 2018.

-LYIT is located in Letterkenny which is around 3 hours travel from Dublin.
-LYIT management and lectures were kind and supportive.
+It is located in Letterkenny which is around 3 hours’ travel from Dublin.
+IT management and lectures were kind and supportive.
 To be honest, I had zero knowledge of coding which is the key skill needed to become a data analyst or data scientist.
 Initially, I felt that I had made the wrong decision in choosing this course.
 Half of my classmates were also in the same situation.
 But our lecturers arranged special Bootcamp programs to teach us the basics of coding and scripting.
 The assignments and assessments given in the college were very useful and challenging.
 They taught us many new technologies and we had some practical training as well.
-Most of our assignments were kind of organisational projects which are used in companies.
+Most of our assignments were kind of organizational projects which are used in companies.

 So this gave us more confidence and was also an added advantage while searching for jobs.
 With the support from my friends and lecturers, I completed my masters in Jan 2020 and started looking for job opportunities.
-Initially, the job opportunities were very less at that time due to the covid-19 pandemic situation.
-But as days passed, a lot of job opportunities were created and I had started to receive more interview calls.
+Initially, job opportunities were very less at that time due to the covid-19 pandemic situation.
+But as days passed, many job opportunities were created and I started receiving more interview calls.
 All the interviews were virtual and I ended up landing in an energy company as a data analyst based on my previous experience and masters.

-Studying at National College of Ireland offered me a wealth of opportunities to enhance my data analytics foundations.
-The course gave me an in-depth up to date theoretical knowledge but also a practical approach to industry-oriented scenarios.
+Studying at the National College of Ireland offered me a wealth of opportunities to enhance my data analytics foundations.
+The course gave me in-depth date theoretical knowledge but also a practical approach to industry-oriented scenarios.
 Another reason to select this college was the low cost of education and the scholarship provided.
-Studying at NCI, being one of the top research-oriented colleges in Europe.
+Studying at NCI is one of the top research-oriented colleges in Europe.

-I find that Data Analytics is playing an important role in future of marketing and business decision making.
+I find that Data Analytics is playing an important role in future marketing and business decision-making.
 The course also aided me in real-life scenarios such as monitoring my finances and having a better planning process.

-During my second semester, I applied for the position of Blockchain Intern from the Deloitte’s career page.
-The blockchain is one of the latest technologies in the IT industry, and it has a lot of scope for Data Analytics.
+During my second semester, I applied for the position of Blockchain Intern from Deloitte’s career page.
+Blockchain is one of the latest technologies in the IT industry, and it has a lot of scope for Data Analytics.

 After the successful completion of the course and the knowledge I received from Data Storage and Management module helped in clearing the interview and I got the job, and I continue working there even after the completion of the internship and my education.